Zorzi23/Caop/README.md

 ## 📋 Notes

 * Missing functions or methods are logged to the PHP error log.
-* The YAML-driven configuration allows easy extension of trace logic without modifying business code.
+* YAML-driven configuration allows easy extension of trace logic without modifying business code.
-* You can dynamically load YAML configs at runtime.
+* YAML configs can be dynamically loaded at runtime.

 ---